 \subsection{Inference using the TDMM-SBM}

-Let $\mathbf{\omega}=\{\wt{ght}\}$ be the $K\times K\times T$ array that represents the inter-block connectivity parameters, and let $\mathbf{C}=\{C_{ig}\}$ be the matrix that represents the collection of node-strength parameters.
-We estimate the model parameters using a two-step gradient descent.\footnote{Although we are maximizing a function and thus technically performing gradient ascent, we refer to this class of method by its more common monicker of ``gradient descent''.} First, we move in the direction of the gradient with respect to $\mathbf{\omega}$ and update the inter-block connectivity parameters.
+Let $\mathbf{\omega}=\{\wt{ght}\}$ be the $K\times K\times T$ array of block-connectivity parameters, and let $\mathbf{C}=\{C_{ig}\}$ be the matrix of node-strength parameters.
+We estimate the model parameters using a two-step gradient descent.\footnote{Although we are maximizing a function and thus technically performing gradient ascent, we refer to this class of method by its more common monicker of `gradient descent'.} First, we move in the direction of the gradient with respect to $\mathbf{\omega}$ and update the block-connectivity parameters.
 Second, we move along the direction of the gradient with respect to $\mathbf{C}$ and update the node-strength parameters.